Leviticus 5

 - 1 John 1:9If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.The pattern of verses 5-6 made a promise - confession first, then a faithful and sure forgiveness.

-- Proverbs 28:13He that covereth his sins shall not prosper: but whoso confesseth and forsaketh them shall have mercy.The confession required in verse 5 - mercy meets the one who names his sin rather than hides it.
+- Proverbs 28:13He that covereth his sins shall not prosper: but whoso confesseth and forsaketh them shall have mercy.The confession required in verse 5 - mercy meets the one who names his sin openly.

 - Psalm 32:5I acknowledged my sin unto thee...
 I said, I will confess my transgressions unto the LORD; and thou forgavest the iniquity of my sin.The same movement as verses 5-6 - the sin acknowledged and the iniquity forgiven.